Jasper-27/JBot/README.md

 ### What it's running on

 So at the moment it is running on a raspberry pi4 under my desk at my uni halls.
 But it used to run on a little AtomPC at my house (untill I managed to make it crash).
-You can check the specs of the system it is running on, by typing "neofetch" into the chat.
+You can check the specs of the system it is running on, by typing "jbot: neofetch" into the chat.

 ### Features
 - Keeps track of how many times each user says the word "nice"